amitjoy/aspecio/README.md

     @Override
     public <T, E extends Throwable> T onCall(MyAnnotationDrivenAspect annotation, CallContext context, InterceptionHandler<T> handler) throws E {
          auth.checkPermissions(...);
          ...
     }
 }

 ```

 The proxy service object registered by Aspecio will have the OSGi service Boolean property `"secured"` set to `Boolean.TRUE`.
 Now consuming code can check for that property to know if a service is secure, on only select secured services using a target filter.
-The consuming code doesn't need to know whether a service was secured manually or using an aspect, and this enables just that.
+The consuming code doesn't need to know whether a service was obtained manually or using an aspect, and this enables just that.

 ## Debugging Aspecio